cooper/evented-object/README.md

 ## $eo->delete\_all\_events()

 Deletes all events and all callbacks from the object.
 If you know that an evented object will no longer be used in your program, by calling this method you can be sure that no cyclical references from within callbacks will cause the object to be leaked.

 # Preparation methods

-Evented::Object 5.0 introduces a means by which callbacks can be prepared before being fired.
+Callbacks can be prepared before being fired.
 This is most useful for firing events with special fire options.

 ## $eo->prepare\_event(event\_name => @arguments)

 Prepares a single event for firing.
 Returns a collection object representing the callbacks for the event.

 ```perl
 # an example using the fire option return_check.